arklian/patina/tools/git/gerrit/workflow.md

 It is assumed that the steps in `gerrit/setup.md`'s local setup are complete.

-1. Starting from the `main` branch, update it to the most up to date by running `git pullo`
+1. Starting from the `main` branch, update it to the most up to date by running `git pullg`
 2. Create a new branch using `git switch -c branch/name`
 3. Commit as often as desired locally with temporary commit messages
-4. Regularly pull from origin/main throughout the process using `git pullo`
+4. Regularly pull from origin/main throughout the process using `git pullg`
    - If merge conflicts occur, a workflow to resolve it is included below
 5. Finish up feature
 6. Reorganize commits using various techniques: